GoogleCloudPlatform/cluster-health-scanner/README.md

   | cut -d ' ' -f1
 ```

-After confirming the jobs listed are the ones to delete, you can use the above
+After confirming the jobs listed are the ones to delete, you can use the
-command to delete those jobs:
+command below to delete those jobs:

 ```bash
 kubectl get jobs --no-headers \